Overview

 Climate and Society Track

-The mission of the Climate and Society (CS) track is to draw on UM’s breadth and depth in interdisciplinary climatological and meteorological research, addressing risk management in the human health, fisheries, agriculture, water management, natural hazards, and coastal zone sectors.
+The mission of the Climate and Society (CS) track is to draw on UM’s breadth and depth in interdisciplinary climatological and meteorological research, addressing climate risk management in the human health, fisheries, agriculture, water management, natural hazards, and coastal zone sectors.
 Faculty from the Rosenstiel School, Miller School of Medicine, and Geography contribute to the climate and society theme with their analysis of both climate trends and hazards, while faculty at the Schools of Law, Architecture, and the College of Engineering focus on the legal, material, and aesthetic aspects of the built environment that influence the mitigation of vulnerability and development of more resilient urban systems.
-Within this realm, students in the CS track understand important scientific and socioeconomic challenges, both in terms of urban planning and management of financial risks resulting from natural and anthropogenic climate change, rising sea levels, and extreme weather events.
+Within this realm, students in the CS track understand important scientific and socioeconomic challenges, both in terms of urban planning and management of financial and other risks resulting from natural and anthropogenic climate change, rising sea levels, and extreme weather events.

 Weather Forecasting Track